PLEASE REFER TO THIS DOCUMENT WHEN PREPARING A STATEMENT OF INTEREST.

 Note: SAM.gov is not the same as SAMS Domestic.
 It is free to register in both systems, but the registration processes are different.

-Any applicant listed on the Excluded Parties List System (EPLS) in the System for Award Management (SAM) is not eligible to apply for an assistance award in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR, 1986 Comp., p.
+Any applicant listed on the Excluded Parties List System (EPLS) in the is not eligible to apply for an assistance award in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR, 1986 Comp., p.
 189) and 12689 (3 CFR, 1989 Comp., p.
 235), “Debarment and Suspension.”
 Additionally, no entity listed on the EPLS can participate in any activities under an award.
 All applicants are strongly encouraged to review the EPLS in SAM.gov to ensure that ineligible entities are not included in their application.

 Organizations are not required to have a valid Unique Entity Identifier (UEI) number — formerly referred to as a DUNS (Data Universal Numbering System) number — and an active SAM.gov registration to apply for this solicitation.
 However, if a SOI is approved, these will need to be obtained before an organization is able to submit a full application.
 Therefore, we recommend starting the process of obtaining a SAM.gov registration as soon as possible.
 Please note that there is no cost associated with UEI or SAM.gov registration.

 Note: The process for obtaining or renewing a SAM.gov registration has changed.
 DRL encourages all organizations to begin the process of registering or renewing with SAM.gov as early as possible.The registration process may take anywhere from 4-8 weeks.